 - Stimulating a classroom setting that brims with respect for other people’s ideas, while focusing on engagement, the equity of voice, and mutual respect and support

-Dr. Zwiers’ book comes with highly practical, hands-on training activities so teachers can work on each individual communication and conversation skill.
-They will learn how to create conversation assignments, and how to best use the idea of conversation while teaching and assessing knowledge.
+Dr. Zwiers’ book comes with highly practical, hands-on training activities so teachers can work on each communication and conversation skill.
+They will learn how to create conversation assignments, and how to best use the idea of communication while teaching and assessing knowledge.

 His book is the perfect resource for those teachers who want to help their students understand and master all sorts of communicative aspects and expectations of the contemporary world.